IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-02/README.md

 ![](../images/IstioSecurityArchitecture.png)

 > Congratulations, you have successfully completed this lab and reached the end of the `Platform security with mTLS` section of the workshop.
-Congratulations :star:
+Awesome :star: